Rade58/chatops/README.md

 request url you should set to be yout tunnel url

 and path should be set to the path of some of your functions (for example in our case `<tunnel url>/api/api/slack`)

+**Every time you restart the server, new tunnell url will be generated, so you need to set path every time**

 ### We need to crete bot user